JoseCutileiro/NiceStuff/README.md

 ### Versão 4:
   1) [ALL] Versão 3
-  2) missing: other algos for nice effects
+  2) Effects: BubbleSort (missing: other algos for nice effects)